Men's Therapy in Sydney

 The pressure to be strong and silent

-A part of you learned that staying strong meant staying quiet.
-That part was trying to protect you, and it did its job well.
-It does not have to run the whole show now.
+Coming to therapy as a man isn't an admission that you've failed at managing yourself.
+It's a decision to stop doing it alone.
+A younger version of you learned that staying strong meant staying quiet.
+That was protection, and it did its job well.
+It doesn't have to run the whole show now.

 What men bring to therapy